achaiah/stable_diffusion_docker/README.md

 --ipc=host \
 --ulimit memlock=-1 \
 --ulimit stack=67108864 \
+-e WGET_USER_HEADER="Authorization: Bearer <Your Huggingface Token Here>" \
+-v </your/local/output/path/log>:/content/stable-diffusion-webui/log \
--v </your/local/output/path>:/content/stable-diffusion-webui/log \
+-v </your/local/output/path/models>:/content/stable-diffusion-webui/models \
 achaiah.local/ai.inference.stable_diffusion_webui:latest
 ```

-Note the `-v` argument.
-If you want your images to be preserved after docker shuts down you will want to map a local path to the output produced by `webui`.
+Note the `-v` arguments.
+If you want your images to be preserved after docker shuts down you will want to map a local path to the output produced by `webui` and to the models that it downloads.

-The first run of this container will take a while because it will install additional libraries.
+The first run of this container will take a while because it will download all models (~15 GB) and install additional libraries.
 Afterwards, if you simply restart the container, the changes will be preserved.
 Alternatively remove the `--rm` flag to avoid deleting the container on shutdown.

 For devs: there are many other flags available that you can add to `runme.sh`.
 For a full list see [this file](https://github.com/AUTOMATIC1111/stable-diffusion-webui/blob/master/modules/shared.py#L16).